 • an approximately 12-V power supply (I just used a crappy power adapter for an old router that I luckily do not need anymore!) and 2 alligator clips to connect power supply to circuit (or maybe just solder the power supply wires to a the halves of a jumper wire that has been cut in half).
 You may even be able to find a product like this to not permanently modify your power supply!
 Or you can use something like this for your car, though I would worry about voltage spikes when starting the car.
 If the power adapter for your Arduino is no less than 9 V, there is a possibility that you can just use this, especially if you use fewer LEDs!

-• Solid wire is cheaper and more resistant to corrosion than stranded, but stranded gives flexibility!
+• Solid wire is cheaper and more resistant to corrosion than stranded, but stranded gives pliability!

 • You can also choose between bare and plastic coated.
+Plastic is an electrical insulator.
 You can remove the coating much easier than you can put it back on, so getting coated may be best.

 • Breadboard connections want .4 to .7 mm (21 to 26 AWG) solid wire (this is not referring to the coated parts of jump wires, which are stranded).
 Or, just buy a bunch of jumper wires if you ever need to connect something to a breadboard, then, with 1 jumper wire cut in half, you can solder the halves to 2 things to create 2 breadboard connections!